Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Experiments and Results

 Despite this, the \emph{relative ordering} of Negative-to-Positive proportions varies meaningfully across personas, indicating that persona composition modulates the {\agents}' sentiment prior.
 A Kruskal--Wallis test over ordinal sentiment scores ($[-2, +2]$) grouped by the 24 personas rejects the null hypothesis of equal distributions ($H(23)\!=\!489.52$, $p\!=\!5.33\times10^{-89}$, $\varepsilon^2\!=\!0.0078$), indicating statistically significant differences.
 However, effect sizes are small, suggesting limited practical differentiation.

-To identify which persona dimensions drive this variation, we decompose sentiment distributions along each attribute (Figure~\ref{fig:boxplot_dim}).
-Factor-level Mann--Whitney U and Kruskal--Wallis tests over ordinal scores reveal which dimensions produce statistically significant separation.
+To identify which persona attributes drive this variation, we decompose sentiment distributions along each attribute (Figure~\ref{fig:boxplot_dim}).
+Factor-level Mann--Whitney U and Kruskal--Wallis tests over ordinal scores reveal which attributes produce statistically significant separation.